 - by working for meaningful participation in decision-making and for fair, timely and affordable access to legal action as a last resort – these are called procedural rights.

-Advocacy in policy and law reform
+Advocacy in policy & law reform

 The First Minister’s Advisory Group on Human Rights Leadership recommended the incorporation of the right to a healthy environment into Scots law, partly in response to the threats posed by Brexit.

 ERCS is participating in the formulation of this right by contributing to the National Taskforce for Human Rights Leadership.
-Read our report and case studies by RSPB Scotland on what some of the major environmental problems are in Scotland, and why having a human right to a healthy environment could help to tackle them.
+Read our briefing and case studies by RSPB Scotland on what some of the major environmental problems are in Scotland, and why having a human right to a healthy environment could help to tackle them.

 We are building on long-standing moves to create a specialist environmental court or tribunal in Scotland, designed around the principles of the Aarhus Convention.